shadowga/website/_docs/2/e-branding.md

 Usually, we use the red flame to represent both our name and brand.
 The flame is almost always used in our specific red, `#c0392b` (hsl: `5,63,46` and rgb `192,57,43`).
 You can use black, grey, or white if the logo can't be displayed in red.

+### Website colours
+We have a specific palette of colours to use on our website and forum.
+Keeping track of our theme helps to keep everything clean around here.